Mastering Stepwise Easing: Chaining Multiple Functions for Unique Animation

 * Life Goes Round.

-* an animation using step easing.
+* An animation using stepwise easing.

 *